seek4science/seek/help/user-guide/collections.md

 # Collections

-A Collection is a curated, ordered list of SEEK assets (Data Files, SOPs, etc.).
-They can be used to group things together that don't belong in any other kind of hierarchy eg. ISA.
+A collection is a group of SEEK items that are conceptually related to each other.
+Items within a collection can be ordered.

+SEEK items that can be part of a collection are:

+    Assets (except other collections)
+    Activities
+    Samples

+SEEK items that cannot be part of a collection are:

+    Yellow pages
+    Experiments
+    Other collections

 ## Creating a Collection